Maatary/fp-in-haskell/README.md

 The Repository holds all my Haskell Learning Materials.

-Each folder is a mini projects with its own readme.
+Each folder is a mini projects with its own Scope.